 Every architect and designer knows it takes spectacular products and materials to make their designs a reality.
 Here we present the categories that speak to design solutions that matter most to architects.
-Products can be entered into multiple categories, but must be available to the market to qualify.
+Products can be entered into multiple categories, but must be available to market by time of entry.

 - Glazing Systems & Facades – All architectural, low-e, birdsafe and switchable/dynamic glass, as well as framing systems, supports and fittings for curtain walls, structural glazing, storefronts and interior walls.